bzigterman/bzigterman.github.io/projects/weather.md

 - 8 mph wind
 - 0% cloud cover
 - 18 AQI 🟩
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>